Asymptotics of Schwartz functions: Preliminaries

 \section{Preliminaries}

-Throughout the paper, $F$ will be a nonarchimedean local field.
-We denote by $\calo$ the ring of integers of $F$ and fix, once and for all, a choice of uniformizer $\varpi$.
-Let $q$ be the cardinality of the residue field.
-Let $|\cdot|$ be the norm on $F$ with $|\varpi|=q^{-1}$.
+Throughout the paper $F$ is a local field unless otherwise specified.
+We let $|\cdot|$ be the number-theorist's norm on $F$.
+Thus $|\cdot|$ is the usual Euclidean norm if $F=\rr,$ and $|z|=z\bar{z}$ if $F=\cc$.
+When $F$ is nonarchimedean, we denote by $\calo$ the ring of integers of $F$ and fix once and for all a choice of uniformizer $\varpi$.
+Then $q=|\varpi^{-1}|$ is the cardinality of the residue field $\calo/\varpi$.

+An $F$-variety is a separated reduced scheme of finite type over $F$.
+For an $F$-variety $X$, let $X^{\mathrm{sm}}$ be its smooth locus and assume $X^{\mathrm{sm}}(F)$ is nonempty.
+We equip $X(F)$ with the analytic topology \cite[\S 2.6.2]{Poonen}.